Welcome to our Trainer Academy NASM-CPT Practice Test.

 Focus on all the main training methodologies such as SAQ, resistance, flexibility, balance, and core training.

-You will also need to successfully categorize different exercises based on which training methodology they fall under as well as have an understanding of different types of equipment and apparatus you can employ for exercise instruction.
+You will also need to successfully categorize different exercises based on which training methodology they fall under, and understand different types of equipment and apparatus for exercise instruction.

 Focus on the different training methodology charts, understand the modalities, and memorize a few exercises in each category.